-We also are concerned with protecting the health and safety of people such as customers in a shop or guests at a hotel who may be affected by work activities.
+Protecting the health and safety of other people such as customers in a shop or contractors working at your premises, who may be affected by work activities, are also our concern.

 Our work involves:

-- Enforcement of the standards required by law, usually by advice, by legal notice, where appropriate and if absolutely necessary by prosecution.
+- Enforcement of the standards required by law, usually by advice, legal notice, and where appropriate by prosecution

-Inspectors have the right to enter work premises at any reasonable time.
-Where he/she has reason to believe that danger exists entry may be gained at any time.
+Our health & safety Inspectors have the right to enter work premises at any reasonable time.
+Where an Inspector has reason to believe that danger exists, entry may be gained at any time.

-South Cambridgeshire District Council is the responsible authority at all workplaces where the following are the workplaces' main activity:-
+We are responsible at all workplaces in our district, where the following are the workplaces' main activity:

 Health & Safety Executive